 Created in 1949 to regulate investor-owned public utilities, the Delaware Public Service Commission (PSC) works to ensure safe, reliable and reasonably priced cable, electric, natural gas, wastewater, water and telecommunications services for Delaware consumers.
 For those services that are moving toward competitive markets, the Commission makes rules to level the playing field between competing providers, and resolves disputes between these providers.
-The PSC also assists consumers in resolving disputes with their service providers.
+The PSC also supports the Division of the Public Advocate in the complaint process.

 The Delaware Public Service Commission ("PSC") is made up of five part-time Commissioners, appointed by the Governor and confirmed by the Senate.
 The Commissioners are supported and assisted by a staff of full-time state employees.
 The Commission makes its decisions at formal meetings that are open to the public.
 Public hearings regarding rate changes, rulemakings, and complaints are conducted throughout the year.